johan12345/CarND-Object-Detection-Project/writeup.md

  Average Recall     (AR) @[ IoU=0.50:0.95 | area= large | maxDets=100 ] = 0.784
 ```

-The final animation of the model from experiment 4, evaluated on one of the recordings from the test set, is shown here:
+A video of the model from the final experiment, evaluated on one of the recordings from the test set, is shown here:
 ![animation](resources/animation.gif)